Tomographer/QPtomographer/doc/install.rst

 Installation instructions
 -------------------------

-The `dnormtomo` package is uses the standard `setuptools` Python infrastructure, providing a `setup.py` script like most other Python packages.
+The `QPtomographer` package is uses the standard `setuptools` Python infrastructure, providing a `setup.py` script like most other Python packages.

 There are some little things to set up first however.